 Our team in Dublin are supporting clients with queries around employment, data privacy, commercial contracts, technology and immigration.

-Read our latest insights into the impact of the coronavirus outbreak and our guidance on how businesses should respond in the UK and internationally.
+Read our latest insights into the impact of the coronavirus outbreak and our guidance on how businesses should respond.
+We consider some of the issues arising for employers around remote working, health and safety considerations when reopening workplaces and the measures the Irish government have introduced to support employers during the pandemic.

 Staffing decisions when reopening workplaces in Ireland - a flowchart29 May 2020